sap-tutorials/Tutorials/tutorials/abap-env-create-table-type/abap-env-create-table-type.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 5: ](Create an ABAP class)] Finally, you will test your table type by using it to
+[ACCORDION-BEGIN [Step 5: ](Create an ABAP class)] Finally, you will test your table type by using it to:

 - define an internal table
 - get database data into this table